ativitbenz/TestDeployHeroku/README.md

 # testDeployHeroku
-This is a tutorial for deployment ML Model with Heroku
+This is a tutorial for deployment Oralce ML Model with Heroku